DEC logoRULES AND REGULATIONS

 (a) Sewage Disposal.

 1. All sewage generated by site development at Devens shall connect to the Devens public sewer system.
-The applicant shall provide evidence that the sewage generated by the proposed development shall be accepted by the DWWTF.
+The Applicant shall provide evidence that the sewage generated by the proposed development shall be accepted by the Devens Wastewater Treatment Facility.

 a.
 Connection to the public system is so impractical as to constitute an extreme hardship; and